wanhuz/bookstack-google-sheets-integration/README.md

 <iframe src="https://docs.google.com/spreadsheets/d/YOUR_SHEET_ID/edit?embedded=true"></iframe>
 ```

-- The sheet will load in **preview mode** by default.
+- The sheet will load in **read mode** by default.
-- Click the **floating grid/pencil icon** to toggle between preview and edit modes of the Google Sheet.
+- Click the **floating grid/pencil icon** to toggle between read and edit modes of the Google Sheet.
 - Click the **gear icon** to open the Bookstack page editor.